 7. Perform Thorough Quality Assurance Testing

-To err is human.
+Human error is quite common.
 While some of these mistakes are easy to fix, some are serious and even costly in the long run.
 There have been several cases in the recent history of software bugs being discovered and fixed later on.

 Testing is not just necessary to keep the costs low but also helps to ensure the developed app is of high quality.
 The further you go into the development, the more it will cost to fix a bug.
 So, testing should go hand in hand with development.
 Once feature is in the can, it undergoes testing to smoothen the rough edges.
 There two types of testing: manual testing and automation testing, with each having its own advantages and disadvantages.

 The best QA testing keeps the users’ experience in mind.
 Make it thorough by envisioning all the possible scenarios.
 How will the end-user use the app?
 What could the target customers potentially want in an app like the one you have created?
 Is there anything that they could do that would make the app crash?
 Design the test to fail.
 The harder a software test is to pass, the more effective it will be at identifying issues.